JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 - `./gradlew package` - package native distribution into `build/compose/binaries`

 ## Android
-To run on Android, you can use the latest stable version of AndroidStudio or use Gradle:
+To run on Android, you can use the latest stable version of Android Studio or use Gradle:

 `./gradlew installDebug` - install Android application on an Android device (on a real device or on an emulator)